Clackamas Broadband Exchange

 Service Providers

-Public agencies will have the opportunity to secure "dark fiber" access to the CBX through Service Level Agreements which are negotiated directly with Clackamas County; however, they will still need to purchase "lit" services from a telecommunications provider.
+Public agencies can secure “dark fiber” access to the CBX network through Service Level Agreements (SLAs)negotiated directly with Clackamas County.

 Phone:503-722-6663